The Qur'anic View of Sharia, Jihad and War

 We have honoured the sons of Adam and conveyed them on land and sea and provided them with good things and favoured them greatly over many We have created.
 (Qur'an, 17:70)

 The way that a religion is heralded by many as a religion of war, even though there are no pretexts as summarised above, stems entirely from the practices of the peddlers of superstition.
 Some people are generally mistaken about Islam because they are simply unaware of these clarifications regarding it and only witness the practices of the radicals.
 People with a radical mindset are unaware that they are applying commandments outside the Qur'an and have adopted another faith quite different to the true Islam.
 However, the religion of Islam and Islamic sharia are based on the Qur'anic verses.
 Other sources that are based on fabricated hadiths and superstitions have no validity for a true Muslim.
-So do Muslims desire war?
+So do sincere Muslims who follow the Qur'an desire war?
+The answer is obvious: No.

 Who Desires War?